Learning Disability Today

 Freelancers are self-employed or independent workers who are hired by companies on an ad hoc or part-time basis.
 They don’t have the same benefits or security as full-time employees, but they do have a level of autonomy and freedom to choose their work schedule and routine.
 There are a number of positives to having a freelance career, such as flexibility, self-sufficiency, and independence, however, these are balanced with a level of uncertainty, insecurity, and a lot of invoice-chasing.

-Is freelancing an “autism-friendly” occupation?
+Is a freelance writer a “autism-friendly” occupation?

 As a freelancer, my current career doesn’t conventionally align with my neurodivergent need for routine and consistency.
 My income varies greatly from month to month, my days are always subject to change, and I can’t rely on straightforward briefs from clients.
 And yet, I enjoy a fulfilling and varied career spanning fields and industries, using skills I’ve developed over years spent both in and out of education.
 It feels counterintuitive to enjoy this, as previously, I would have never believed I’d find comfort in such a changeable career that appears to go against almost all my autistic characteristics.